UltimateSeatSelectorInc/GettingToKnowEachother/README.md

 # GettingToKnowEachother
-Getting to know eachother webpage repo
+Getting to know each other teams repo.